DIY Projects

 Just like any celebration, your Easter Egg hunt needs a few fun and festive decorations to get everyone egg-cited!

-• First, download our free Easter Egg Hunt printable sign below.
-Print on an A4 sheet of card paper and place it in your yard.
+First, download our free Easter Egg Hunt printable signs.
+Print on an A4 sheet of card paper and place them around your yard.

-• Next, download and print our ultra-adorable dog Easter bunting.
-Hang it under trees, or drape across your party table.
-There are so many ways you can decorate with it!
+Hang it under trees, or drape across your party table – there are so many ways you can decorate with it!

-Another handy tip is to count the amount of treats you’ve hidden, to make sure they’re all found and eaten.
+PRO TIP #2: Count the number of treats you’ve hidden, to make sure they’re all found and gobbled up!

 Let the fun begin!
 Release your pup and watch them search for all the yummy Easter dog treats you’ve hidden.

-You might have to help your pup find the first treat so they can sniff it out and get the hang of the game.
+You may have to help them find the first treat, so they can sniff it out and get the hang of the game.

-And if you’re hosting a dog-friendly Easter Egg hunt with other pooches, make sure there is plenty of space for them all to explore without being on top of eachother!
+If you’re hosting a dog Easter Egg hunt with lots of other pooches, make sure there is plenty of space for them all to sniff and explore.

 DIY: 2 Minute Easter Bunny Ears for Dogs

-• Don’t overdo the dog treats.
+• Don’t go too crazy dishing out the dog treats.
 Just like us humans, too many treats is never a good thing!

 • If you’re having a children’s Easter egg hunt, do this at a separate time to ensure no dogs accidentally eat the kids treats, and vice versa.